 Select Refresh Dependencies to reload the list after removing all dependencies.

-A modal appears to confirm deletion of the derived column.
+A modal appears to confirm deletion of the calculated field.

-Select Delete to confirm deletion of the derived column.
+Select Delete to confirm deletion of the calculated field.

 A web server handles requests with varying sizes of content.